Welding and Fabrication Techniques

 Overview

-All classes are taught in Algonquin College`s state-of-the-art Algonquin Centre for Construction Excellence (ACCE) facility, where you have the opportunity to use up-to-date equipment and learn about advanced technology in the welding and fabrication field, including:
+In Algonquin College`s Algonquin Centre for Construction Excellence (ACCE) facility, you use modern equipment while learning about advanced technology in the welding and fabrication field, including:

-• shielded metal arc welding (SMAW)
+• Shielded Metal arc Welding (SMAW)

-Graduates may find work in a variety of different positions in the welding field:
+You may find work in a variety of different sectors relating to welding, including:

 • machine shops

-• fabrication facilities
+• fabrication

-• manufacturing companies
+• manufacturing

 • ship repair